jjdproductions/SendFuuds/README.md

 ### User Stories

 **Required Must-have Stories**
+ * Users must be able to login, sign up, and log out.
  * User must be able to enter the expiration date of their groceries
- * Users must be able to login, sign up, and log out.
  * Users must be able to search and add friends.
- * Users must be able to notify friends about getting or sharing their about to expire food.
+ * Users must be able to notify friends about getting or sharing their soon-to-expire food.

 **Optional Nice-to-have Stories**
+ * At the end of each month, show how much food was wasted.

- * Users have a profile page.
+ * Users have a profile page
  * Users can see mutual friends.
  * Users can share on other social media, such as Instagram or Facebook.
  * Users can livestream themselves eating.
  * Users can filter out searches for specific food.
- * At the end of each month, show how much food was wasted.

 ---